AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

-Now what are the Limitation of Uniswap V1 lets see -
+Now what are the limitation of Uniswap V1 lets see -
+- Only ETH pairs - could not directly trade between two tokens
+- High slippage for large trades - because